defagos/defagos.github.io/_posts/2020-09-12-tvos_collection_part1.md

 What is not immediately apparant if you don't run the code samples above on tvOS is that you cannot actually scroll the content.
 There is namely no [focusable](https://developer.apple.com/design/human-interface-guidelines/tvos/app-architecture/focus-and-selection) item, therefore no way to navigate the collection with the Apple TV remote.

 Fortunately it is very easy to make cells focusable by turning them into buttons.
-We can even have standard look and feel with the new tvOS 14 [card button style](https://developer.apple.com/documentation/swiftui/cardbuttonstyle), which makes focused buttons pop out with a large shadow underneath and the ability to tilt the view by gently touching the remote.
+We can even have standard look and feel with the new tvOS 14 [card button style](https://developer.apple.com/documentation/swiftui/cardbuttonstyle), which makes focused buttons pop out with a large shadow underneath and tilting superpowers.

 Since focus makes the button larger and adds a large shadow to it, I tweaked the margins to let the content shine when focused, but otherwise the layout is quite the same as the one above, except for an added button wrapper: